- Events & Workshops

 PLEASE NOTE THE FOLLOWING IMPORTANT INFORMATION:

 - Conference Registrants Only: This morning keynote address is included with all paid conference registrations.
 If you are already planning to register for the WCTF conference, you do not need to register for the keynote separately, as it is included in your paid registration.
-Registration for the 1-day WCTF conference is available here.
+Registration for the 1-day WCTF conference is now closed.

 Jane Elliott has been teaching her "Blue Eyes, Brown Eyes" groundbreaking anti-racist group social exercise for over thirty-six years, working to make people permanently more empathetic and sensitive to the problem of racism.
 Called "an emotionally significant and life-changing experience" by those who have been through it, the Pulitzer Prize-winning psychiatrist and author Dr. Robert Coles deems it "the greatest thing to come out of American education in a hundred years.”